DruSerkes/Jobly/README.md

 4. Update routes for connected tables where necessary.
 5. Write and run tests

-I handled authorization and authentication with middleware checking for a signed JWT given to the user on login.
+Authorization and authentication are handled with middleware checking for a signed JWT given to the user on login, and data is validated with JSONSchema upon creation or modification.

 ---